WebexCC-SA/CLS-1402/docs/overview.md

 # Overview

-This lab will give you an introduction to Remote Access and other related features that will help you leverage RoomOS troubleshooting and support capabilities for a seamless experience aimed at managing devices in distributed and scaled deployments.
+This lab introduces Remote Access and related features to help you troubleshoot and support RoomOS devices efficiently.
+You'll learn how to manage devices across distributed and scaled deployments for a seamless support experience.

+This course is designed for Cisco partners, Integrators, and administrators working with RoomOS and MTR video devices.

+Before we dive in, here are a few important notes.

 ## Disclaimer

 Although the lab design and configuration examples could be used as a reference, for design related questions please contact your representative at Cisco, or a Cisco partner.